ncoghlan/misc/notes/python3/questions_and_answers.rst

   information about where the assumption was introduced.
 Attempting to process strings with incompatible encoding assumptions would then report both the incompatible assumptions and where they were introduced.
-* creating an "asciiview" type that uses memoryview to provide a str-like interface to arbitrary binary buffers containing ASCII compatible protocol data.
+* creating an "strview" type that uses memoryview to provide a str-like interface to arbitrary binary buffers containing ASCII compatible protocol data.
-* creating an "asciibytes" type which behaves more like the Python 3 bytestring, but rather than promoting itself to Unicode when encountering a Unicode string, instead encodes that string to bytes with the ``ascii`` codec.
-As with ``asciiview``, it would be designed specifically for handling ASCII compatible binary protocols rather than attempting to serve as a general purpose text container.
+* creating a hybrid type which behaves more like the Python 3 bytestring, but rather than promoting itself to Unicode when encountering a Unicode string, instead ensure the result type matches the concrete type of the input.
+As with ``strview``, it would be designed specifically for handling ASCII compatible binary protocols rather than attempting to serve as a general purpose text container.
+A very early experimental prototype of such a type is `available <benno-asciicompat>`_.
+* :pep:`460` proposed adding explicit support for *binary* interpolation, as a distinct feature from the string interpolation supported by the 8-bit ``str`` type in Python 2, but one that is be source and semantically compatible for the use cases we actually want to support in Python 3 (the ones that don't involve making the ``bytes`` type a hybrid type again).

 What's up with WSGI in Python 3?